November is men’s health awareness month, with a specific focus on prostate cancer.

 Want to eat healthy, but not sure where to start?

-Get personalized guidance from nutritionist Laura Guttierez, CNP
+Get personalized guidance from our nutritionists

 Verdure Wellness Clinic in Waterloo, ON offers naturopathic medicine, acupuncture, nutrition consulting, massage therapy and chiropractic care.
 Our team of health practitioners offer a variety of services with your best health and wellness in mind.